ArieArya/hlp21-group-07/Sheets.md

 Each message and its functionality is described below:
 <ul>
   <li><b>AddSymbol: </b>The Sheets model contains the type <i>CompInfo</i>, which describes the parameters of the new component being constructed (i.e. component label, port width, number of input ports, number of output ports).
 Once the user clicks on a HTML hyperlink (a) tag of the module of choice, a Symbol.Msg.AddSymbol message will be sent to create the new symbol (with the specified parameters) and append it to the symbol list.</li>
-  <li><b>ExpandPort: sets ExpandedPort field of symbol to the correct expanded port (or none if no ports should be expanded).
-This is used to display larger ports when dragging wires to indicate possible connections. e.g. if an output port is being dragged, all input ports with the same bus-width should be displayed with an expanded port size to indicate possible connection between them, and vice versa.</b></li>
+  <li><b>ExpandPort: </b>sets ExpandedPort field of symbol to the correct expanded port (or none if no ports should be expanded).
+This is used to display larger ports when dragging wires to indicate possible connections. e.g. if an output port is being dragged, all input ports with the same bus-width should be displayed with an expanded port size to indicate possible connection between them, and vice versa.</li>
   <li><b>BoxSelected: </b>marks all symbols that lies within the rectangular dragging box to isSelected = true.
 This allows multiple symbol dragging and deletion.</li>
   <li><b>SymbolHovering: </b>marks symbols that are hovered at XYPos to isHovered = true.
 This is used to display all available ports in the symbol when hovering over it (similar to the feature provided in ISSIE).</li>
 </ul>